Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 echo ""

-The cache rebuild section includes a placeholder comment for app-specific commands.
-Add commands like php artisan sitemap:generate or any custom cache commands your app needs there.
+The cache rebuild and cache clear sections include placeholder comments for app-specific commands.
+Add things like php artisan icons:cache or any custom commands your app needs in those sections.

 StepWhat It Does